What traits does a person have? Description of people's character: individual qualities and examples

 Caring for others

-is present in everyone without exception and finds manifestation in children, a man, parents, in homework sincere empathy and concern for relatives and strangers; manifested in earning money and providing for the family.
+is present in everyone without exception and finds manifestation in children, men, parents, and in housework sincere empathy and care for relatives and strangers; manifested in earning money and providing for the family.

-often commit aimless actions, but always know what they want, but more on an intuitive level Ability to clearly articulate and articulate goals, determine how to achieve them and achieve implementation
+often commit aimless actions, but always know what they want, but more on an intuitive level The ability to clearly imagine and formulate goals, determine ways to achieve them and achieve implementation

 Discipline

-distinguished by good performance and discipline at any age quality characteristic of most adult men, but not boys
+are distinguished by good performance and discipline at any age a quality characteristic of most adult men, but not boys

 “bee”, “spinning like a squirrel in a wheel”, can simultaneously perform various tasks (especially around the house) most are hardworking, but focused on solving one practical problem